LMID-DIMT/noc-autocoder/README.md

   + [Chatbot NIC](https://clmi-explore-icmt.ca/viz?page=chat-nic) - N.I.C. is _NOC Information Companion_ that helps you find your NOC using plain language.

+  + NOC Autocoder RESTful API - Available as a web service.
+Coming soon to GC API Store for public release.

   + Facebook Messenger Bots featuring NIC and LISA

 + Proof-of-concept